 A mark in front of the tools listed on the left side of the screen indicates that those tools are required for the phases listed on the right side.
+The mark () indicates the tool required for the current phase.

 Now the tool magazine is equipped and programmed for the job.